MicrosoftDocs/xamarin-docs/docs/ios/platform/document-picker.md

 6. Right-click on `Entitlements.plist` in the **Solution Explorer** to open it in the editor.

 	> [!IMPORTANT]
-> **NOTE**: In Visual Studio you may need to open the Entitlements editor by right-clicking on it, selecting **Open With…** and selecting Property List Editor
+	> In Visual Studio you may need to open the Entitlements editor by right-clicking on it, selecting **Open With…** and selecting Property List Editor

 7. Check  **Enable iCloud** ,  **iCloud Documents** ,  **Key-value storage** and  **CloudKit** .
 8. Ensure the **Container** exists for the application (as created above).
 Example: `iCloud.com.your-company.AppName`